 Since there are multiple print heads, different materials can be printed at once.
-An example application of this feature is a part that needs to be supported, where the support material is built up at the same time as the main material.
+An example application of this feature is a part that needs to be supported, where the support material is built up simultaneously as the main material.

 PolyJet 3D printers work with many different materials, including even bio-resins.